Indian protests against agriculture reforms attract new supporters

 But in a sign of a growing challenge to the government of Prime Minister Narendra Modi, more than 10,000 farmers from across the political and religious spectrum rallied on Friday in Uttar Pradesh state to show their support for the protests.

 “Only 1% of people have come out of the villages so far.
-The day we send 50% of our people, there will be no place to move in Delhi,” he said.
+The day we send 50% of our people, there will be no place to move in Delhi,” he said after addressing the crowd of Hindu and Muslim farmers in Bhainswal village.

 Devender Singh, a sugarcane farmer who attended the rally, said the agitation was drawing widespread support.